 Young Canadian Investor #1 – Compounding is the Point

-The point of investing is to use compounding to get yourself closer to your financial goals.
+The point of investing is to use compound interest to get yourself closer to your financial goals.
 It can seem like magic at first, but compounding simply refers to how an investment will grow exponentially if you regularly contribute to it and allow it to grow over large periods of time.

 $1 invested that grows on average 7% per year will become $3.87 in 20 years.